deantares/botPlanetWars/README.md

 [https://github.com/deantares/botPlanetWars](https://github.com/deantares/botPlanetWars)

-\
-\

-​2) Unzip it wherever you want.
+​2.
+Unzip it wherever you want.

-​3) You will have the following directories:
+​3.
+You will have the following directories:

-​a. example\_bots  some examples to test your own bot
+​* example\_bots  some examples to test your own bot

-​b. maps  a list of 100 maps to test your bot
+​* maps  a list of 100 maps to test your bot

-​c. maps\_images  png files showing the maps appearance
+​* maps\_images  png files showing the maps appearance

-​d. tools  Game Player and Game Visualizer
+​* tools  Game Player and Game Visualizer

-\
-\

-WHERE TO IMPLEMENT AI:
+##WHERE TO IMPLEMENT AI:##

-​4) You just have to change the function DoTurn() included in MyBot.java.
+​4.
+You just have to change the function DoTurn() included in MyBot.java.

-​5) You can access pw object, which contains the game information and functionalities.
+​5.
+You can access pw object, which contains the game information and functionalities.

-​6) The method IssueOrder is in charge of performing an order (actions) in the game.
+​6.
+The method IssueOrder is in charge of performing an order (actions) in the game.

-\
-\

-COMPILE A BOT:
+##COMPILE A BOT:##

 ​7) Just write inside the folder where your bot is (and also the files PlanetWars.java, Planet.java, and Fleet.java):